nyanrus/XPIDL2DTS/README.md

 ```
 to install libraries and

-enter FIREFOX_ROOT to index.ts like
+enter FIREFOX_ROOT to main.ts like
 ```ts
 function main() {
   processAll4Test("[[FIREFOX_ROOT]]", [